 Get in Touch with Our Team!

-Contact us directly to learn more about our Funds and how to support programming for your public television station.
+Contact us directly to learn more about our Funds and how to support the public media you love.

 Arts and Culture

 WNET can present great plays and performers on our full suite of stations because of the generosity of supporters like you.
 Through programs like American Masters, Great Performances, Live From Lincoln Center, NYC-ARTS, Reel13, Shakespeare Uncovered, Theater Close-Up, and Treasures of New York, The WNET Group brings the best in visual art, performance art, music, culture and more to the homes of millions of viewers each week.
 And our newest donor-supported channel and online platform, ALL ARTS, offers information about arts organizations, live streams from new artists, and diverse content that cannot be found anywhere else.